OpenFreeEnergy/kartograf/docs/tutorial/fused_rings.rst

     # Align the mols first
     a_molB = align_mol_shape(molB, ref_mol=molA)

-The first type of mapping would be to keep the common rings fixed and grow the second fused ring using dummy atoms, this approach would involve transforming fewer atoms but can lead to errors in the calculated free energies [1]_.
+The first type of mapping keeps the common rings fixed and grows the second fused ring using dummy atoms.
+This approach would involve transforming fewer atoms but can lead to systematic errors in the calculated free energies [1]_.
 This is the default behaviour of the ``KartografAtomMapper``:

 .. code-block::